eltrompetero/coniii/README.md

 The Cython library can compiled by going to the installation directory, opening the coniii directory, and running
->`python setup_fast.py build_ext --inplace`
+>`python setup_module.py build_ext --inplace`

+If you do not know where the installation directory is, you can find it by opening up an iPython notebook and running
+> import coniii
+> coniii.__path__

 The `Enumerate` solver needs the full system of nonlinear equations to be written out and solves those numerically.
 These equations must be written to file first.
 This can be done by going to the installation directory (usually found in the home directory under "anaconda/lib/python2.7/site-packages/coniii/"), opening the coniii directory and running
 >`mkdir ising_eqn
 >`python exact.py [N]`